The goal of this post is to point you in the right direction to find reading curricula for teaching reading to kids with dyslexia that really work.

 Logic of English

 Logic of English: A very thorough, easy-to-use reading program based on the Orton-Gillingham approach to teaching reading.
 Foundations level for children ages 4-7 has many highly multi-sensory teaching ideas and includes instruction in cursive or manuscript (whichever you prefer).
 Essentials level for children 8+ contains 3 levels so that instruction can be tailored to your child’s needs.
 Can be used for several years in a row using the higher levels.
 Includes study of Greek and Latin roots, prefixes and suffixes.
 An excellent, well-rounded program.
+Read my complete review of Logic of English Foundations (for ages 4-7) here.

 Reading Horizons At Home